-- Credit Audit System to identify, analyze instances of non-compliance and rectification. - Review of loan sanctioned by each sanctioning authority by the next higher authority. - Mid Term Review of borrowal accounts beyond a certain level of exposure. - Monitoring of special watch accounts at various levels.
-Formation of Slippage Management Committee at HO / Circles to monitor the accounts with exposure of ₹10 Million & above, among the list of accounts appearing in SWL - Monitoring tools like Credit Monitoring Format (web-based), Quarterly Information Systems, Half Yearly Operation Systems, Stock Audits, Special Watch List Accounts, etc. - Credit Monitoring Officers at branches in charge of monitoring functions. - In order to strengthen pre-disbursement monitoring of compliance to sanction terms and conditions, obtention of stipulated collateral securities ensuring perfection of securities before disbursement etc, Pre-release Audit System has been introduced. - A framework has been developed outlining a corrective action plan that will incentivize early identification of problem account, timely restructuring of accounts which are considered to be viable and taking prompt steps by lenders for recovery or sale thereby revitalizing the distressed accounts in the Bank.
+- Pre-release Audit System for compliance to sanction terms and conditions, obtention of stipulated collateral securities ensuring perfection of securities before disbursement etc. - Credit Audit System to identify, analyze instances of non-compliance and rectification for all types of credit facilities sanctioned with credit limit of Rs.
+5 crore. - Review of loan sanctioned by each sanctioning authority by the next higher authority. - Mid Term Review of borrowal accounts beyond a certain level of exposure. - Monitoring of Special Mention Accounts (SMA) at various levels. formation of a Joint Lenders' Forum (JLF) and formulation of Corrective Action Plan (CAP) in the case of consortium/JLA accounts, for early rectification or restructuring - Monitoring tools like Credit Monitoring Format (web-based), Quarterly Information Systems, Half Yearly Operation Systems, Stock Audits etc. - Credit Monitoring Officers at branches in charge of monitoring functions.

+A framework has been developed outlining a corrective action plan that will incentivize early identification of problem account, timely restructuring of accounts which are considered to be viable and taking prompt steps by lenders for recovery or sale thereby revitalizing the distressed accounts in the Bank.

-Loans Past due and Impaired: As per the prudential norms applied for income recognition, asset classification and provisioning, the Bank considers following categories of loans and advances as Non-performing Assets, wherein:
+Loans Past due and Impaired:

+As per the prudential norms applied for income recognition, asset classification and provisioning, the Bank considers including following categories of loans and advances as Non-performing Assets, wherein:

-- Interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a Term Loan - The account remains 'out of order' in respect of an Overdraft/Cash Credit (OD/CC).
+- Interest and/or instalment of principal remain overdue for a period of more than 90 days in respect of a Term Loan. - The account remains 'out of order' in respect of an Overdraft/Cash Credit (OD/CC).
 An account should be treated as 'out of order' if the outstanding balance remains continuously in excess of the sanctioned limit/drawing power.
-In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order'.

-- The bill remains overdue for a period of more than 90 days in the case of Bills Purchased and Discounted. - In case of agricultural advances, interest and/or installment of principal remains overdue for 2 crop seasons (in respect of short duration crops) & 1 crop season (in respect of long duration crops). - Any amount receivable that remains overdue for a period of more than 90 days in respect of other accounts. - Interest charged during any quarter is not serviced fully within 90 days from the end of the quarter.
+In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order'. - The bill remains overdue for a period of more than 90 days in the case of Bills Purchased and Discounted. - In case of agricultural advances, interest and/or instalment of principal remains overdue for 2 crop seasons (in respect of short duration crops) & 1 crop season (in respect of long duration crops). - Any amount receivable that remains overdue for a period of more than 90 days in respect of other accounts. - Interest charged during any quarter is not serviced fully within 90 days from the end of the quarter and /or - As specified by the regulator from time to time.